Sandyman/pi-speedtest/README.md

 This will set up a recurring call to the module in order to measure the speed.
 At any time you can check that a measurement is scheduled by running the command `atq`.
 Measurements occur at slightly random times, but on average six times a day, or once every four hours or so.
+You can use the option `-r` to run an immediate test in addition to starting scheduled testing.

 You can stop continuous measurements by running this command: